 - 1. Type Line. - 2.
-At the Start of line prompt, place the first point. - 3.
-At the End of line prompt, type a number, and press Enter.
+At the Start of line prompt, place the first point. - At the End of line prompt, type a number, and press Enter.
 Once you have set the distance, drag the line around.
 You will see that the marker cannot move away from the first point more than the set distance.

-You can also use other snaps such as Grid snap or an object snap to point the line - You can also use other snaps such as Grid snap or an object snap to point the line in a direction. - 4.
+You can also use other snaps such as Grid snap or an object snap to point the line in a direction. - 4.
 Drag the line around the first point until it heads the direction you want it to go, and pick a point for the end of the line.